uncledan8O8/projects/Windows 11 Enterprise/README.md

 - Right-clicked (C:) partition and selected Shrink Volume
 - Entered the amount of space to shrink in MB: 20000
 - Right-clicked Unallocated space and selected New Simple Volume
-- Assigned drive letter E and finished wizard with default configuration
+- Assigned drive letter E: and finished wizard with default configuration

 <h3>Verification</h3>